maziCodes/Mock-of-Instagram-interface/README.md

-# Mock-of-Instagram-interface
+# Mock-of-Instagram-UI
-A simple mock of Instagram interface using HTML, CSS, Bootstrap and Javascript
+A simple mock of Instagram UI using HTML, CSS, Bootstrap and Javascript